Aditi Mittal: Career

-MeToo Controversy
+Mittal appeared in James May's Our Man in India in 2024.

-In 2018, she was accused of sexual harassment by comedian Kaneez Surka.
-Surka revealed that Mittal forcefully kissed her on the mouth.
-Mittal turned hostile when Surka brought the issue up and later refused to admit she had done anything, leading to Surka publicly posting what had happened on Twitter.
+In 2018, she was accused of sexual harassment by comedian Kaneez Surka who stated that Mittal had forcefully kissed her on the mouth.
+Mittal denied the accusation, leading to Surka publicly posting what had happened on Twitter.
 In October 2018, Mittal "said she gave the improv artiste, who was hosting an open mic, a peck on the lips 'as a joke as a part of the act'. and "apologised later to Surka when she realised the discomfort she had caused."